edibotopic/write-height/README.md

 ## How it Works

 Click the <kbd>browse</kbd> button to select a file on your phone, tablet or computer.
 The image will then be shown on screen as a 3D render.
-You can pan around the 3D model by dragging with your mouse or on your touchscreen.
+You can rotate around the 3D model by dragging with the left mouse button or by swiping across your touchscreen.
+Zooming is controlled using a scroll-wheel or by pinching on a touchscreen.
+Panning can be achieved by holding <kbd>ctrl</kbd>
-In addition, you can zoom using a scroll-wheel or by pinching on a touchscreen.
+and the left mouse button or simply the right mouse button.

-You can then click different buttons if you want to download the 3D file.
+Once a file is uploaded buttons will appear that allow you to download the 3D file.
 There are three options currently: `.obj`, `.glb` or `.stl`.
 The `.stl` option is probably preferred if you are working on a 3D printing project while the other filetypes are commonly used in 3D graphics and game design.